 How To Start A Blog – Do’s And Don’ts

-Here are a couple of top tips to bear in mind when building your blog to help you create an awesome, lead driven platform.
+Here are a couple of top tips to bear in mind when building your blog.

 With that in mind, do include language that your target audience will understand.

 But remember they are still here to learn, so don’t drop people in at the deep end right away by using complex jargon off the bat.

 Define terms and spell it out in layman’s terms for people at the outset, and as the post goes on, then introduce more complex writing.